 The programme provides long-term affordable capital to help community organisations impacted by Covid-19 to build resilience and grow.
 This blend of debt, grant and donation or reward-based funding is new to the market and could be transformative for these organisations, especially those that have struggled in the pandemic.

 However, the first pilot FC Clacton didn’t reach its target investment of £400,000, therefore we closed the offer and returned the money pledged to investors.
 This is the first time we have had to do so, and we’re keen to learn more about why it didn’t appeal to some of our investors, in order to take any learnings on board for future pilots.
+The programme

 The programme’s purpose is to provide funding to community-led organisations that otherwise can’t access the finance they need, as the debt generally available is too short-term and expensive.